 Finally, she will polish further and remove stains with an airflow instrument ,which is a high pressured jet of water mixed with a powder containing baking soda.
 This will leave your teeth feeling soft and clean.
 Your first cleaning may take longer than usual if your last appointment has been over 3 months ago, as the calcified tartar tends to be harder to remove.

 Most people find cleanings painless and even enjoyable.
-However, if there is gum recession (root exposure) or inflammation, it could get sensitive.
+However, if there is gum recession (root exposure) or inflammation, it could feel sensitive.
 In such cases, the hygienist has a number of methods available to make you as comfortable as possible.
-She can use topical anesthetic or Dr. Slepchik can numb hypersensitive areas.
-The most popular method though, would be the use of Nitrous Oxyde, commonly known as Laughing Gas, in order to release tension, resulting in a more enjoyable dental experience.
-The Nitrous works as soon as you inhale and is 100 % reversed at the end of your appointment so you can resume your daily activities.
+She can use a topical anesthetic or Dr. Slepchik can freeze the hypersensitive areas.
+The most popular method though, would be the use of Nitrous Oxide, commonly known as Laughing Gas, in order to release tension, resulting in a more enjoyable dental experience.
+The Nitrous Oxide works quickly and is reversed 100 % at the end of this appointment ; you can resume your daily activities immediately.

 We take pride in our thoughtful and thorough dental cleanings.